 Measures intended to strengthening the position of the Swedish language have been a feature of government policy at least since the 18th century.
-Such now established measures include supervision of the development of the language, guidelines for setting language standards, the production of manuals and dictionaries, and promotion of relevant guidance and research.
-Measures taken by the government to support and protect the Swedish language, as well as the languages of the recognised national minorities, are coordinated by The Swedish Language Council, a government agency created in 2006 by merging the (previous) Swedish Language Council and the Centre for Technical Terminology.
-The Royal Swedish Academy (dating back to the 18th century) also serves several functions in language policy, including the publication of Swedish dictionaries.
+Such measures include supervision of the development of the language, guidelines for setting language standards, the production of manuals and dictionaries, and promotion of relevant guidance and research.
+Measures taken by the government to support and protect the Swedish language, as well as the languages of the recognised national minorities, are coordinated by The Swedish Language Council, which is a government agency created in 2006 through the merger of the (previous) Swedish Language Council and the Centre for Technical Terminology.
+The Royal Swedish Academy (dating back to the 18th century) also serves several functions in language policy, including the publication of Swedish dictionaries, as well as grants and prizes to writers.

 In 1999, five minority languages were declared official in Sweden: Sami (all varieties), Finnish, Meänkieli, Romani Chib (all varieties), and Yiddish.
 The European Charter for Regional or Minority Languages was ratified by Sweden in January 2000 with regard to these minority languages.
+Sami, Finnish, and Meänkieli have also been recognized as having further rights in specific regions of the country.
 Swedish sign language has also been declared an official language.
 Cultural policy directed at the national minority languages and sign language includes a number of measures intended to support and develop these.
 Of these languages, Finnish has, by far, the most speakers in Sweden.
 It is estimated that around 260 000 persons in Sweden are native speakers of Finnish.

 Due to immigration, a large percentage of the population speak other languages than Swedish, or the recognised national minority languages, as their mother tongues.
 It is estimated that more than 150 languages are spoken in Sweden today.
 Culture in these languages is not a prioritised area within cultural policy.
 Neither are they recognised in any official sense.
 The increased communication across national borders, including satellite television and the Internet, is, however, likely to increase their connection to their respective linguistic communities transnationally and may thus influence the contribution of diaspora communities in Sweden both to culture in Sweden and to culture within their own respective linguistic communities.